Harsh-657/Redpanda-Partitioning-Project/README.md

 ## Project Overview

-This project investigates **how Redpanda implements partitioning** at the source-code level.
-Rather than relying on documentation alone, the goal is to trace actual C++ code paths — from the moment a producer sends a message, through the Raft consensus layer, all the way to physical disk storage.
+This project investigates how Redpanda implements partitioning at the source-code level.
+Rather than relying on documentation alone, the goal is to trace actual C++ code paths — from the moment a producer sends a message, through the Raft consensus layer, all the way to physical disk storage via DMA writes.

 **Core questions driving this project:**
 - How does a message get assigned to a partition?